nickyiliwang0000/h/css/responsive-design.md

 }
 ```

-Now try changing the size of the parent container!
+Now try changing the size of the browser window.

 ## Responsive testing

 It's ideal to test on an actual device because, as mentioned, the predicted size of a device screen and the actual size (and resolution) said screen can be different.
-But to get a general sense of the responsiveness of your site, drag the edge of your browser to emulate phone screen sizes or use the device emulator in your dev tools.
+But to get a general sense of the responsiveness of your site, drag the edge of your browser to emulate phone screen sizes or use the device emulator in your dev tools:

-Some tips for using dev tools to check responsiveness:

 * Dock your dev tools to the right of the screen (or in a new window completely).
 Click the three dots in the top right of your dev tools and select the option you want.